This 'How To Abseil' article is part of the book - Trad Climbing Basics.

 Shout ‘rope’ to anyone who may be in the area below.
 When you are certain that no-one could get hit by your ropes, you can throw them.

 Take the first half of the coils in one hand and the second half in your other hand.
 Throw the second half of the coils down, closely followed by the first.
+Keep an eye on the ropes at the anchor.
+With all the weight on one side, the rope could zip through the anchor at this point.

 How To Abseil: Attaching your Belay Device